Wiltzsu/JavaScript/README.md

 # JavaScript

-- JavaScript code and practice
+- JavaScript code and practice made by me
 - Most of the programs are done as school assignments